Saturday, September 5, 2020

 “This definitely isn’t like sleeping in my bed,” Marie said.
 “I will hardly get any sleep at all . . .”

 Unable to fall asleep, she watched the snow out the window with a star shooting into the distant night sky.
-She finally drifted to sleep only to be awaken by music.
+She finally drifted to sleep.

 Valentine slipped into the kitchen to peer through the window.
 The children realized they were visited by angels.
 Their large wings and halos glistened as they floated in the night sky.